Coronavirus: Here's a list of counties in South Texas with positive COVID-19 cases

 No information about the victims has been reported by county officials.
 The county deaths are delayed due to procedures and privacy laws.

-JJim Wells County will be offering free COVID-19 vaccines at 8 a.m.
-Friday, Jan.
-22 at the Jim Wells County Fairgrounds, 3001 S. Johnson St. in Alice.
+The Texas Dept. of Emergency Management and Jim Wells County will offer free COVID-19 testing 9 a.m. to 4 p.m.
+Monday through Friday and 9 a.m. to 1 p.m. on Saturdays at the Jim Wells County Fairgrounds, 3001 S. Johnson St. in Alice.

-The Community Action Health Center Corporation of South Texas has partnered with surrounding communities to offer a drive-thru clinic for the Moderna and Pfizer COVID-19 vaccine.
+The Community Action Health Center Corp. of South Texas has partnered with surrounding communities to offer a drive-thru clinic for the Moderna and Pfizer COVID-19 vaccines.